 Another note.
 Yes, another note about the diseases going around your kids’ school.
 Bronchitis.
 Strep.
-Stomach bug.
-Respiratory syncytial virus.
-Just reading the words is enough to send mamas and dadas into a panic.
-The CDC reported that RSV results in an average of 57,527 hospitalizations among little ones younger than five each year in the United States.
+Flu.
+RSV.
+Just reading the words is enough to send moms and dads into a panic.
+The CDC said that RSV leads to an average of 57,527 hospitalizations among little ones younger than five each year in the US.
 So what do you do to help ensure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, nausea, and lethargy.
-Likewise, the American College of Allergists report that 50% of all diseases are either caused or compounded by polluted indoor air.
+The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nausea, and lethargy.
+Likewise, the American College of Allergists report that 50% of all diseases are either caused or worsened by polluted indoor air.
 The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
 There are two leading causes of poor indoor air quality:

-- Pollutants (cleaning products, poorly maintained or dirty heating and cooling or humidification systems, cigarette smoke, etc)
+- Pollutant sources (cleaning products, poorly maintained or dirty heating and cooling or humidification systems, cigarette smoke, etc)

 So all this data – so what?
 What do you do?
-How can you make sure you and your little ones aren’t breathing contaminated, sickness-inducing air?
+How can you make sure you and your kiddos aren’t breathing sullied, sickness-inducing air?

 Luckily, we have options.